yunong-E/utterances_only/README.md

-## For Blog assets and utterances.
+## For blog assets and utterances.